baptistelabat/braidpy/README.md

 # BraidPy

 A Python library for working with braids, with the goal to help design real world complex 3D braids, using recent advances in braid theory.
-Source is available at on [github](https://github.com/baptistelabat/braidpy)
+Sources are shared on [github](https://github.com/baptistelabat/braidpy)

 ## Features